sca7r/vision-robotic-arm/README.md

 perception, and task sequencing.
 Every layer is written so that the same code drives the real hardware once a `ros2_control` hardware interface is added underneath it.

+A reinforcement learning layer sits on top of that stack.
+A small policy learns a bounded correction to the grasp pose the motion planner is asked to reach, so that the arm compensates for the camera to base calibration error that real hardware always has.

 ## Status

 | Capability | State |